-Instead of cayenne pepper you can use hot chili powder instead as this has the same type of heat and intensity as cayenne pepper.
+Instead of cayenne pepper, you can use hot chili powder (not the seasoning mix) instead.
+Chili has the same type of heat and intensity as cayenne pepper.

 If you do not like spicy mixes you can omit the cayenne pepper but I would urge you to try it first.
-A good shawarma needs a little bit of heat and the amount in this spice mix is properly balanced.
+Good shawarma needs a little bit of heat and the amount in this spice mix is properly balanced.

 Once you have stirred it through for at least a minute you can store the seasoning in a glass jar.
 This will preserve the seasoning best.